ViscousTests/website/content/docs/health-and-longevity/sleep.md

    skin is constantly in contact with something constant and not exposed to fluctuations in air temperature or movement.

+One common pattern I fall into that leads to poor sleep is being too cold when going to sleep.
+This leads me to tightly hug my arms close to my self and tuck my sheets up to my neck (holding onto them with my hands).
+While this is comfortable when going to sleep, I find that it leads me to overheat once I actually do fall asleep.
+This leads to me getting sweaty, and then cold and uncomfortable.
+I feel a similar effect when using sleeping bags or wearing cloths when going to bed.

+Due to this pattern, I find that it's paradoxically better for me to use more blankets and/or a heated mattress pad and fall asleep in a more relaxed posture with looser sheets/more airflow.
+This is less likely to cause the overheating -> sweaty -> cold/uncomfortable issue.

+Going to sleep with wet hair from a shower might exacerbate temperature issues.
+At the very least it make my pillow wet, which is annoying.

 ## Activities

 Playing FPS or other games within and hour or so of sleeping can make it harder